Learn More About Computer Science at UMBC-Shady Grove

 Graduates of the computer science program are well prepared for advanced studies and for problem-solving across the breadth of the discipline: theory, design, architecture, development and application of computers and computer systems.Many go on to graduate school in top Computer Science and Computer Engineering departments.
 Career paths include software engineers, database administrators, network architects, computer programmers, web developers and information security analysts.

-UMBC has celebrated being considered both a most innovative school (#9) and best undergraduate teaching school (#12) by US News and World Report.
+UMBC has celebrated being considered both a best undergraduate teaching school (#6) and a most innovative school (#9) by US News and World Report.
 We welcome you to join our highly diverse student body.

-*Google, Amazon, Microsoft, NSA, NIST, CIA, Northrop Grumman, Lockheed Martin, Firaxis, JP Morgan, T Rowe Prices, Legg Mason, UPS, and many more …
+*Google, Amazon, Microsoft, NSA, NIST, CIA, Northrop Grumman, Lockheed Martin, Firaxis, J.P.
+Morgan, T. Rowe Price, Legg Mason, UPS, and many more …

 Advising & Next Steps